parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

 Pure functions from `a` to `b` are ridiculously easy to test, especially if you can express properties.

 If your business logic really needs to perform effects, then try the simplest possible techniques first: functions and abstractions.
+Ultimately, I believe that it's simpler and easier to write and test functions that take pure values.
+These are agnostic to *where* the data comes from, and don't need to be mocked at all.
+This transformation is typically easier than introducing `mtl` classes, monad transformers, `Eff`, or similar techniques.

 # What if I *need* to?